vdcloudcraft/fail2ban-geo-exporter/README.md

 You need to ensure following requirements are fullfilled:
 - Your module name is a lower case version of your class name.
 E.g.: Class `FancyProvider`, module `./geoip_providers/fancyprovider.py`
+- Your class has a constructor that accepts a single parameter.
+This will be the parsed `conf.yml` that will be passed to the class.
 - Your class implements a method `annotate(ip)`, that takes in a single IP as a string and returns a dictionary with all additional labels for Prometheus to use.
 Do not include the IP itself as a label.
 - Your class implements a method `get_labels()` that returns a list of strings with the label names it's going to provide.